A Guide to Etiquette and Manners

 Japan has a highly efficient and convenient public transportation system, encompassing trains, buses, subways, and taxis.
 However, observing proper etiquette and manners is crucial in ensuring a smooth and enjoyable ride for yourself and your fellow passengers.
 Here are some guidelines to follow:

-• Keep noise levels to a minimum when riding a train or bus to avoid disturbing other passengers.
+- Keep noise levels to a minimum when riding a train or bus to avoid disturbing other passengers.
 Please turn off or silence your mobile phone, avoiding its use for calls or music.
 Refrain from eating or drinking, and ensure no trash is left behind.
-Do not occupy more than one seat, and offer your heart to the elderly, pregnant women, people with disabilities, or children.
+Do not occupy more than one seat, and offer your heart to older people, pregnant women, people with disabilities, or children.

 Shopping and Souvenirs